Local arboreal representations: Special negative valuation: v(c)=-p/(p-1)

 \begin{lemma} Consider a tower of extensions $K \subseteq L \subseteq M$ of a local field $K$.
 Suppose that $M$ is Galois over $K$ and $L$ is finite over $K$.
 Let $G = \Gal(M/K)$ and $H = \Gal(M/L)$.
 Then $G^w \intersect H \le H^w$ for all $w \in \R_{\ge 0}$. \end{lemma}

 \begin{proof} If the result holds for every finite Galois extension of $K$ lying between $L$ and $M$, then the result holds for $M$ too.
 Thus we may assume that $M$ is finite over $K$.
 Lower numbering ramification groups are compatible with subgroups; that is, $H_t = G_t \intersect H$ for all $t \in \R_{\ge 0}$.
-Thus $H_0/H_t$ injects into $G_0/G_t$, so the Herbrand functions defined in \cite{SerreLocalFields1979}*{IV.\S3} satisfy
+Thus $H_0/H_t$ injects into $G_0/G_t$, so